neonailol/kactoos/docs/nnl.rocks.kactoos.iterator/-sync-iterator/index.md

 `iterator` - The iterator to synchronize access to.

+`readLock` - The lock to use for synchronization on reads.

-`lock` - The lock to use for synchronization.
+`writeLock` - The lock to use for synchronization on writes.

 **Since**
 0.3